txominvs/AI-ML-Engineer-Coursera/2 Keras Deep Learning/keras_notes.md

 - Output layer: last
 - Node: neuron
 - Dense network: every node is connected to all nodes in the previous and next layers
+## Why they took off now
+- Advancements (ReLU functions), more data available (avoids overfitting), greater computing power
+## Types and architectures of Neural Networks
+- Shallow: one or few hidden layer
+- Deep: many hidden layers & neurons in each layer
+### Supervised
+- Convolutional Neural Networks (CNN)
+    - Specially tailored for images (Computer Vision) -> less parameters than flatten_image() and fully connected network
+    - Input_Shape = (height of the image, width of the image, color chanels = 1 grayscale 3 rgb)
+    - Convoltional layer = Filter: a **kernel** makes **strides** through the whole image and we save the **dot product** of kernel and image.
+Finally an optional **ReLU** activation is applied
+    - Max Pooling: slide a box (strides) through the image and only keep the largest value in the box
+    - Average Pooling: slide a box but save the average value inside the box
+    - Finally, flatten() and fully connected
+- Recurrent Neural Networks (RNN)
+    - Networks with loops: INPUT = input features + output of the network for the last fed input
+    - Good for sequences & patterns: text, genomes, perception of time!
+    - Long Short-Term Model (LSTM) popular example: image generation, video captions
+### Unsupervised
+- Autoencoders
+    - Data compression algorithm: automatically learns compression functions
+    - Noise removal and dimensionality reduction, more advanced than Principal Component Analysis (PCA) because of non-linearity!
+    - Automatically tunes its parameters so that Network output (target) resembles Network input (features)
+        - My intuition: Encoder (Dense layer with 10, 8, 4) + Decoder (Dense layer with 4, 8, 10)
+    - Restricted Boltzman Machines (RBM) popular example: fix imbalanced dataset, estimate missing values, automatic feature extraction

 ## Learning
 ### Forward propagation